 Did you know that there’s a tunnel that runs directly under the East Fork Road?
 It’s actually a drainage tunnel used to channel flood waters from a side canyon into the East Fork basin, built back in 1943.
 The photo above is the northern side of the tunnel, located in a brushy canyon.
 The elaborate cage structure seen above keeps large debris from clogging the tunnel during storms.
 When I first found this tunnel, California was in its fourth straight year of drought, and I had to climb up about 25 feet from the dry riverbed on the other side to get to it.
 Now, less than one year later you could actually float into the south entrance with a boat.
 That’s how much rain accumulated in one season.
 The inside of this tunnel is pristine, not one speck of graffiti, and for that reason I will not give up it’s location.

 |Here's what the south side of the tunnel looked like when I first found it.
 Scroll down to see how it looks today.|

-I have not measured the inside of this tunnel, but I'd estimate that it's between 500 feet from one side to the other.
+I have not measured the inside of this tunnel, but I'd estimate that it's about 400 feet from one side to the other.
 On the south side there is a worn down placard posted above the tunnel entrance giving the date below a three letter abbreviation.
 The first two letters read B C. The last one is impossible to read, but the first two are all you need to know to find this tunnel.
 The date below reads 1946.
 Inside the south entrance swifts have built their mud nests into the ceiling.
 Both sides begin with beautiful stonework which soon give way to bare rock walls.
 There are no cave ins, and the inside is free of debris and graffiti.
 To see more photos of this tunnel click here.

 |In less than a year, the water level rose over 25 feet, after a very rainy winter.
 Photo taken May 2017.|

-|This tunnel can be seen from the East Fork Road, across the streambed from Camp Williams Cafe.|
+|This tunnel can be seen from the East Fork Road, across the stream bed from Camp Williams Cafe.|